top of page

 Picture of the counselor, Crystal Beaudoin

 I am a compassionate and experienced Registered Social Service Worker specializing in Gerontology and grief/bereavement.
-I teach in the Social Service Worker program at a local college and have worked in the long-term care sector providing Social, Recreational, and Horticultural Therapy services for the past four years.
+I teach for the Social Service Worker program at a local college and have four years of experience providing Social Services and Recreational and Horticultural Therapy in long-term care settings.

 My Counseling Approaches: